SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 - Add a few lines of hot glue on the strap for added grip.
 - Use secondary straps to keep the trackers in place (like Tom Yum).

 ### Buckle

 #### Buckle Tier Rankings

 Ranking criteria:
-- Ease of opening and closing on limb blindly
+- Ease of opening and closing on limb blindly.
-- Feeling against skin while standing.
+- Comfort while standing.
-- Feeling against skin while laying on it.
+- Comfort while laying on it.
-- Comfort when laid on it.
 - Friction for band fragment it holds.
-- Tactile markers to help prevent twisted band locking, by telling where top and bottom is.</li>
+- Tactile markers to help prevent twisted band locking, by telling where top and bottom is.

 #### 🟢 Recommended Buckles